 Chas Armstrong was the fifth athlete to join the program and the first without ties to South Carolina.
 The graduate of Trinity University in San Antonio, TX relocated to Greenville in May of 2013 to prepare for the USA Half Marathon Championships.
 He ran 1:06:58 in that race, which was only 12 seconds off his previous personal best.
 Chas was a great training partner for the others in the program and tied for the win with Adam Freudenthal at the 2013 Michelin 5K.
 He only remained in Greenville for eleven months before moving to nearby Asheville, NC for personal reasons.

 Chris Caldwell was the sixth athlete to join ASICS GTC-ELITE.
 An All Southern Conference performer in cross country, he is a 2012 Furman University graduate in Business Administration.
 Chris moved back to Greenville in August 2013 after competing in track for Appalachian State University while in their MBA program as a graduate student.
 He began work with the Greenville Heath System as part of the Adopt An Athlete program.
 During his 27-month post-collegiate career he placed first in two races and second in four races.
 He also ran a personal best of 24:46 in placing third at the 2014 South Park Turkey Trot 8K in Charlotte.
-Chris decided to retire from competition in the fall of 2015.
+Chris decided to retire from competition in the fall of 2015 and continued to work at Prisma Health in Greenville.

 Trent Binford-Walsh moved to Greenville in July of 2014 to join the program.
 A native of Pennsylvania, Trent had attended Lewis & Clark College in Portland, OR before graduating from the University of Pittsburgh.
 With no formal collegiate track experience, he was self-trained and presented unlimited potential.
 Trent only ran five races in the ASICS GTC-ELITE singlet, but won two of those and finished third twice.
 He also ran a personal best of 24:03 for 8K in winning the 2014 South Park Turkey Trot in Charlotte.
 Trent quit the program in December after a disappointing finish at the 2014 USA Club Cross Country Championships in his hometown of Bethlehem, PA.
 He later moved to the west coast to pursue his dream job of being a park ranger.